 Quokkas are one of the smallest wallaby species in Australia.
 They have short, very coarse and thick grey-brown fur over most of their body with lighter parts underneath.

 Its facial features consist of a naked nose on a short, broad face with rounded furry ears.
 The tail is relatively short (25 - 31 cm) and mostly without fur.
 In contrast, the fur on the feet extends to cover its claws.

-Rottnest Island (near Perth) and south-west Western Australian.
+Rottnest Island (near Perth) and south-west Western Australia.

 Female Quokkas give birth to a single young 24 - 27 days after mating.
 The young will remain in the pouch for about six months.
 After the joey leaves the pouch it will continue to feed at its mother’s teats for an extra two months or so.
-The young leaves the pouch between 6 – 7 months, but will return if alarmed or cold.
+The young leave the pouch between 6 – 7 months but will return if alarmed or cold.

 短尾矮袋鼠 | クォッカ | 쿼카